RobotLocomotion/drake/examples/multibody/inclined_plane_with_body/README.md

 ### Description

-This example simulates the motion of a rigid body B (e.g., a sphere or a block) on an inclined-plane A.  You can simulate a uniform-density sphere B rolling down an inclined-plane A or simulate a block B that is sticking or slipping on an inclined-plane A.  The inclined-plane can be modeled as either an infinite half-space or as a finite box (so the block can fall off the inclined-plane).
+This example simulates the motion of a rigid body B (e.g., a sphere or a block) on an inclined plane A.  You can simulate a uniform-density sphere B rolling down an inclined plane A or simulate a block B that contacts an inclined plane A (first possibly dropping/colliding with A and then slipping and/or sticking).
+The inclined plane can be modeled as either an infinite half-space or as a finite box (if a finite box, the block can fall off the inclined plane).

 1. A coefficient of friction is assigned separately to each object (a default value is assigned or you may assign a value via command-line arguments).